roydegeest/rakwireless-docs/docs/Product-Categories/WisGate/RAK7244/Overview/README.md

         href: /deployment-guide/
 ---

-# RAK7244 WisGate™ Developer D4
+# RAK7244 LPWAN Developer D4 Gateway

 <rk-img
   :src="`${$frontmatter.static_root}/rak7244_overview.jpg`"
   width="75%"
-  caption="RAK7244 WisGate™ Developer"
+  caption="RAK7244 Developer"
 />

 ## Product Background

-The **RAK7244 - LPWAN Developer Gateway** is a complete and cost efficient Gateway Solution that will help you get started in developing a full LoRa® System.
+The **RAK7244 LPWAN Developer Gateway** is a complete and cost efficient Gateway Solution that will help you get started in developing a full LoRa® System.
 It is built with the **RAK2245 Pi HAT** stacked with the newest **Raspberry Pi 4**, along with the GPS module and Heat Sink, increasing its performance and thermal dissipation.
 The housing for the device is durable and entirely built from aluminum.

 The gateway has a powerful LoRa® digital signal processing engine from Semtech SX1301 RF front end chip.
 It is capable of receiving up to 8 LoRa® packets simultaneously sent with different spreading factors on different channels.
 It is available in multiple variants to be accessible in all LoRa Alliance® frequency bands.
 This breakthrough allows innovative network architectures to be implemented that has a huge impact over other short range systems.